Fusselwurm/soundcloud-challenge/resource/notes.md

 * 10': correct for source using \n instead of \r\n
 *  6': forgot to notify followed user
 * 30': blegh.
-I mixed up following and being followed. apart from that: \o/ ALL NOTIFICATIONS RECEIVED \o/ *00:40*
+I mixed up following and being followed. apart from that: \o/ ALL NOTIFICATIONS RECEIVED \o/

+*00:40*

+## 2013-01-25 18:30 +0100

+Extracted followerGraph from user model. being tired and not very concentrated - also, refactorings are always expensive - plus a chat or two with a colleague - meant it took until right now (21:30). blegh.

 # structure